Features

 Try it →

-5. Typosquat detection across fourteen ecosystems
+5. Typosquat detection across fifteen ecosystems

 BK-tree and homoglyph matchers against popular packages, with word-reorder detection for multi-token names.
 Go, CocoaPods, and GitHub Actions now covered — not just npm.